tanbinh123/kubernetes-ingress/examples/custom-resources/certmanager/README.md

 # Example

 In this example, we deploy [cert-manager](https://cert-manager.io/docs/installation/#default-static-install) and a [self signed certificate issuer](https://cert-manager.io/docs/configuration/selfsigned/#bootstrapping-ca-issuers).
-Then, we deploy the NGINX or NGINX Plus Ingress controller, a simple web application and then configure load balancing for that application using the Ingress resource.
+Then, we deploy the NGINX or NGINX Plus Ingress controller, a simple web application and then configure load balancing for that application using the VirtualServer resource.

 ## Deploying the Certmanager and the self signed authority